MicrosoftDocs/cloud-adoption-framework/docs/get-started/manage-costs.md

 **Deliverables:**

 - Record motivations, outcomes, and business justification in the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx).
-- Create your first budget by using Azure Cost Management.
+- Create your first budget by using Azure Cost Management and Billing.

 **Guidance to support deliverable completion:**